jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 ## Overview ##

 In this article, we shift the focus from the confusing term "Technical Debt" to a more practical and actionable approach of managing technical risk.
-We explore three general types of technical risk and provide measures for evaluating the likelihood and severity of potential problems.
+We explore the three general mediums that technical risk is found in and provide measures for evaluating the likelihood and severity of potential problems.
 By implementing a risk mitigation framework, you can prioritize and address risks effectively, ensuring the long-term stability and success of your IT systems.

 The focus is really on breaking down the parts of Technical Debt that contribute to the likelihood that risk is realized into a cost, and the severity of the impact of that cost.

 ## Getting Words Out of the Way ##

-After this paragraph, this article will no longer use the term "Technical Debt" or any term that resembles it.
+After this section, this article will no longer use the term "Technical Debt" or any term that resembles it.
 Technical Debt is a term I have seen cause nothing but confusion, and really should only be used to describe the need for a future looking strategic decision to sacrifice quality for speed to market, and the way in which the company will "pay back" that quality.

 From here on out I will talk to **risk**.
-All debt is risk and needs to be managed as risk.
+All debt, once incurred becomes risk.
+Now not all risk, or debt is equal, and the amount of risk is determined by a lot of factors.
+Managing that risk, and understanding the potential outcomes is essential.
 In general this article is about how to manage technical risk.

-## Three General Types of Technical Risk ##
+## Three General Mediums of Technical Risk ##

 1. Those that are part of an aging physical/logical infrastructure.
 1. Those that are part of aging Commercial Off the Shelf Software (COTS).